xiaoyatang/UTA_transit_routes_GroupProject/README.md

 This project will visualize the traffic routes and other relative information in Salt Lake City in Utah.

 ## Milestone 1, a Functional project prototype：
-  Hand in our code and our process book in its current state.
+  Hand in the code and our process book in its current state.

     ~You must have a working visualization prototype.
 The direction and the content must be clear.
       - The map graph with routes is built.
 When click on a routes, a info box will appear.